 This article is part of a series on Global Feminisms.
 Articles in this series explore how feminists have acted beyond the nation.
 How have global events, ideas and tactics impacted feminism, and vice versa?
-And when have feminists worked across difference – for example, of race, nation, politics – more and less successfully?
-Read an intro to the series here.
+How have feminists worked across difference – for example, of race, nation, politics – more and less successfully?
+Read an introduction to the series here.

 Six years ago, in the early morning of 24th June 2016, I woke up to the news that the United Kingdom had voted to leave the European Union.
 The shock I felt was visceral and coloured by personal circumstances.
 I was a Finnish postgraduate student living in Glasgow, who had recently made the decision to stay in Scotland to pursue a PhD.
 What did Brexit mean for my future?
 Would my rights as an EU citizen be guaranteed moving forward?

 The choice to make Scotland – and therefore the UK – my home had not been an easy one.
 Ironically, a few weeks earlier I had turned down a PhD position at the European University Institute in Italy, a research institute set up in the 1970s by the six original member states of the European Community to promote cultural and intellectual exchange between its members.
 My rationale?
 I wanted to keep one foot in the European Union and the other in Scotland – both of which I considered to be integral parts of my scholarly and personal identities.
 That morning, I wondered whether I had made a huge mistake.